 Ta-da!
 You have your spring bag!

 Your bag is ready to go, but if you like, you could add a lining.
-Hopefully I’ll show you how to do that soon.
+There are instructions how to do this here.

 I hope you’ve enjoyed following along and maybe learned some new techniques along the way.
 If you’ve made a bag, please send me a photo, or share one in the comments here, or post it on my Picking Up Stitches facebook page as I’d love to see them.